xmclark/resume/resume.md

 <!-- The paragraph after the h1 and ul and before the first h2 is optional.
 It
 is intended to be used for a short summary. -->
-Site reliability engineer and cloud engineer with 5 years of experience writing high performance, distributed software using Kubernetes, Kafka, Cassandra, Rust, Node.js, and .NET.
-I'm Passionate about Rust, WebAssembly, and serverless cloud technologies.
+Site reliability and cloud engineer with 5 years experience delivering kick-ass cloud solutions, bring legacy apps to the cloud, and evangelizing DevOps with customers.

 ## Experience